SOFIYAKARUNANITHI/Task-Managment/README.md

 <img src="https://github.com/SOFIYAKARUNANITHI/Task-Managment/assets/102280794/22b9e657-4c41-43af-a480-8b46ba2d07d5" width="200" />

-3.And when user needs to update  the task there's a option available with update button in every task.
+3.And when user needs to update  the task there's a option available with update button in every task,More than that user can complete the task by clicking checkbox in the task.

 <img src="https://github.com/SOFIYAKARUNANITHI/Task-Managment/assets/102280794/66ba517e-18f1-4ade-84bc-a3f6829f6656" width="200" />